garaujodev/garaujodev.github.io/_posts/2022-12-07-til-elixir-how-to-unlock-dependencies.md

 description: TODAY I LEARNED how to unlock dependencies removing the unused ones from your mix.lock file
 ---

-When you add new depencies to your elixir project, and run `mix.deps.get`, it will creates/updates the `mix.lock` file, that list all information about the versions of the dependencies that you are using, like version, source, etc.
+When you add new dependencies to your elixir project and run `mix deps.get`, it will create/update the `mix.lock` file, that list all information about the versions of the dependencies that you are using, such as version, source, etc.

-But when you remove a specific dependency from your `mix.exs` file, you will need to remove it from the `mix.lock` file to keep the file updated as possible.
+But when you remove a specific dependency from your `mix.exs` file, you will need to remove it from the `mix.lock` file to keep the file as updated as possible.

-But, NEVER update this file mannually, lets `mix` do it for you:
+But, NEVER update this file manually, let `mix` do it for you:

 ```bash
 mix deps.unlock NAME